-6. Plasma collection and storage
+6. Plasma Collection and Storage

 Blood is drawn into vacutainer tubes containing anticoagulant.
-Na-citrate is ideal anti-coagulant for this assay, however depending on phlebotomy paraphernalia plasma anti-coagulated with Na-citrate may result in high background in the ELISA assay.
-In this case using K2 EDTA as anticoagulant is acceptable.
+Na-citrate is ideal anticoagulant for this assay, however depending on phlebotomy paraphernalia, plasma anticoagulated with Na-citrate may result in high background in the ELISA assay.
+In this case using K2EDTA as the anticoagulant is acceptable.
 The first 5-10 mL of blood should be discarded and not used to prepare plasma.
-For optimal results, it is important to keep blood at 20-24 °C, to avoid exposure to high temperatures (summertime) and low temperatures (wintertime), and to avoid prolonged (> 1 h) storage.
+For optimal results, it is important to keep blood at 20-24°C, to avoid exposure to high temperatures (summertime) and low temperatures (wintertime), and to avoid prolonged (> 1 hr) storage.
 Blood is transported to the lab in a contained Styrofoam box with warm packs (20-24°C).
-To prepare plasma, the blood is spun down in a centrifuge 10 minutes at 2500 x g.
+To prepare plasma, the blood is spun down in a centrifuge 10 minutes at 2500xg.
 Plasma is evaluated for the presence of hemolysis.
 Discolored plasma (an indication of hemolysis) is not used to prepare the pool.
 Individual plasma specimens that did not show any indication of hemolysis are pooled and mixed in a conical tube.
 Plasma must be used for complement testing within 1 hour after collection.
 Pooled plasma can be prepared by mixing plasma obtained from at least 2 donors.
 If analysis of individual donor plasma is needed, analyze at least 3 donors.